 Options, futures, forward contracts, swap agreements and hedging transactions.
 In general, option premiums received by a fund are not immediately included in the income of the fund.
 Instead, the premiums are recognized when the option contract expires, the option is exercised by the holder, or the fund transfers or otherwise terminates the option (e.g., through a closing transaction).
-If an option written by a fund is exercised and the fund sells or delivers the underlying stock, the fund generally will recognize capital gain or loss equal to (a) the sum of the strike price and the option premium received by the fund minus (b) the fund's basis in the stock.
-Such gain or loss generally will be short-term or long-term depending upon the holding period of the underlying stock.
+If an option written by a fund is exercised and the fund sells or delivers the underlying stock, the fund generally will recognize capital gain or loss equal to (a) the sum of the strike price and the option premium received by the holding period of the underlying stock.
 If securities are purchased by a fund pursuant to the exercise of a put option written by it, the fund generally will subtract the premium received from its cost basis in the securities purchased.
 The gain or loss with respect to any termination of a fund's obligation under an option other than through the exercise of the option and related sale or delivery of the underlying stock generally will be short-term gain or loss depending on whether the premium income received by the fund is greater or less than the amount paid by the fund (if any) in terminating the transaction.
 Thus, for example, if an option written by a fund expires unexercised, the fund generally will recognize short-term gain equal to the premium received.